PartinG (gamer)

-Won Lee-sak, (Korean: 원이삭) better known by his in-game name PartinG, is a South Korean StarCraft II Protoss player.
+Won Lee-sak, (Korean: 원이삭) better known by his in-game name PartinG, is a South Korean StarCraft II player.
 He was the winner of the 2012 StarCraft II World Championship Series.
 He has played for yoe Flash Wolves, SK Telecom T1, and Team Player 1.

 Career

 Wings Of Liberty

 PartinG participated in the ESV TV Korean Weekly and Korean StarLeague Daily.

 Code A

 Parting would make his Global StarCraft II League (GSL) debut in Code A for the GSL November, beating BBoongBBoong in his group finals.
 He then defeated the GSL August 2011 runner-up TOP 2–1 in the round of 48, and proceeded to 2-0 Code S dropout Clide in the Round of 32.
 He faced Killer in the round of 24 and defeated him 2–1 to clinch a Code S spot in GSL January.